javaee/jms-spec/pages/CDIListenerBeanComments.md

 <li>If the observer specifies <tt>@Observes(notifyObserver=Reception.IF_EXISTS)</tt> then if there is no instance of the bean in existence for a given scope an instance is <rm>not</em> created and the event is <rm>not</em> delivered. to that scope.
 This allows the observing code to control whether events are received within a given scope.</li>
 </ul>

-It is not possible to create instances of the observer class automatically when receiving JMS messages.
+<li>It is not possible to create instances of the observer class automatically when receiving JMS messages.
 This is because the listener code must explicitly subscribe to the queue or topic before any messages will arrive in the JVM.
 This extra step of creating a subscription has no analogue in CDI.
 Qualifiers on the <tt>Observes</tt> annotation simply define a subset of events that the observer will receive.
 This is not the same as creating a subscription on a queue or topic.</li>

 <li>CDI events are always delivered as a single object.
 Any Java type may be an event, so there is no reason why events of type <tt>javax.jms.Message</tt> could not be used.